justin2004/weblog/idE/README.md

 ## Need Help?

 I hope you find this useful.
-Perhaps it can inspire you to build an iDE for youself.
+Perhaps it can inspire you to build an iDE for yourself.

-Feel free to open a issue or start a discussion on this repository if you need help getting any of this to work.
+Feel free to open a issue or start a discussion on this repository if you need help getting any of this to work or have any ideas on how to extend it.

 ---